sasqwatch/yawast/README.md

 ### Installing

-YAWAST is packaged as a Ruby Gem to make installing it as easy as possible.
+YAWAST is packaged as a Ruby Gem & Docker container to make installing it as easy as possible.
 Details are available [on the wiki](https://github.com/adamcaudill/yawast/wiki/Installation).

+The simplest options to install are:

+As a Gem: `gem install yawast`

+Via Docker: `docker pull adamcaudill/yawast`

+It's strongly recommended that you review the [installation](https://github.com/adamcaudill/yawast/wiki/Installation) documentation, to make sure you have the proper dependencies.

 ### Tests